Search blog:

 For example, UK businesses that set up a crowdfunding page will often need a UK-based business bank account that supports direct deposits.

-1st Formations can help limited companies set up a business account.
-Just click here and go to ‘Company Services’.
+1st Formations can aid with limited company formation and setting up your business account.
 We can also help if you want to set up a new company for your crowdfunding venture.

 Examples of successful crowdfunding